AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/download-trend-data.md

 The selected trend session data is downloaded as .csv files.

 **Note:** When downloading trend session data, the data is not retrieved from the trend session—rather, the data is retrieved from the assets and streams.
-This approach allows the downloaded data be be more accurate, as the the data does not include interpolated or calculated data included in the trend session.
+This approach allows the downloaded data to include the actual stream data points, as the the data does not include interpolated or calculated data included in the trend session.